 At times where there is no expectation for intimate care to be required, attempts will be made to contact parents before any intimate care procedures are started.
-Prior contact will be attempted but it may be that it is not possible to make direct contact with parent by phone or email.
+Prior contact will be attempted but it may be that it is not possible to make direct contact with parent by phone or email before intimate care procedures are begun.
 If there is a facility a message to contact school will be left.

-Where need has been previously identified, an Individual Intimate Care Plan may be drawn up in consultation with parents and, where age appropriate, the child themselves.
+Where ongoing regular need has been previously identified, an Individual Intimate Care Plan may be drawn up in consultation with parents and, where age appropriate, the child themselves.